hudochenkov/stylelint-order/rules/properties-order/README.md

 	* `order: "flexible"`: If property isn't set (the default), the properties in this group must come in the order specified.
 If `"flexible"`, the properties can be in any order as long as they are grouped correctly.
 	* `properties (array of strings)`: The properties in this group.
 	* `emptyLineBefore ("always"|"never")`: If `always`, this group must be separated from other properties by an empty newline.
 If emptyLineBefore is `never`, the group must have no empty lines separating it from other properties.
 By default this property isn't set.
 Rule will check empty lines between properties _only_.
 However, shared-line comments ignored by rule.
 Shared-line comment is a comment on the same line as declaration before this comment.
+	* `groupName`: An optional name for the group.
+This will be used in error messages.

 There are some important details to keep in mind: